Meet the man who makes junk beautiful - Max McMurdo

 Max brought this vision on to our television screens during his 2007 appearance on the BBC’s Dragons’ Den.
 Securing investment from both Deborah Meaden and Theo Paphitis was a huge helping hand in the transformation from vision to business.
 Today, he continues to design awesome upcycled furniture for his sustainable furniture company Reestore Ltd. Some of his most spectacular designs include: coffee tables made from wash drums, sofas made from bathtubs and desks made from aeroplane wings!
 He also makes television and school appearances bestowing the virtues of upcycling entrepreneurship on the public and the next generation.

 Max’s designs challenge misconceptions about recycling and upcycling.
 The idea of manufacturing a new product from disposed-of items chimes of bad taste and poor quality to many - but he proves this couldn’t be further from the truth, when a good ounce of creativity is involved.
-Max is contributing to a changing designscape - one that is increasingly valuing the environment and sustainability, in a way that is stylish as well as functional.
-Check out this blog for more examples of our upcycling design heroes.
+Max is contributing to a changing design-scape - one that is increasingly valuing the environment and sustainability in a way that is elegantly functional.